Upper Elementary

 Reading and Writing Specialist for Lower & Upper Elementary

 Denise is a Florida native and moved to St Petersburg from Tampa in 2003.
 She attended USF and holds a B.S. in Environmental Science.
-She also has her AMS Early Childhood Credential and has been teaching in both primary and elementary classrooms for over 15 years.
+She received her first AMS credential in Early Childhood Education and has been teaching in both primary and elementary classrooms for over 19 years.
+She has also received AMS certifications in Reading and Writing instruction.
+Additionally, she is certified as a Barton tutor and loves helping children in all aspects of learning.
 Outside of school Denise enjoys gardening, music, art, and spending time with her son, Nathan.